sequitur/improv/docs/api.rst

   :param string snippet: The name of the snippet to be generated.
   :param object model: A model object.

 Generates text according to a given snippet.
+Returns the generated text.
+Note that this is **not** a pure function; it can mutate the model object, attaching bindings to it and tags (if reincorporation is turned on).

 .. js:function:: Improv#clearHistory()